+As Treasury yields rise, so do the interest rates on consumer and business loans with similar lengths.
 Investors like the safety and fixed returns of bonds.
-Treasurys are the safest since they are guaranteed by the U.S. government.
-Other bonds are riskier and therefore must return higher yields in order to attract investors.
-To remain competitive, interest rates on other bonds and loans increase as yields rise.
+Treasurys are the safest, since they are guaranteed by the U.S. government.
+Other bonds are riskier.
+They must return higher yields in order to attract investors.
+To remain competitive, interest rates on other bonds and loans increase as Treasury yields rise.

 When yields rise on the secondary market, the government must pay a higher interest rate to attract buyers in future auctions.
 Over time, these higher rates increase the demand for Treasurys.
 That's how higher yields can increase the value of the dollar.